 One of the primary purposes of forming a revocable living trust is to avoid probate.
-Making a trust isn't all that complicated to accomplish, and you can rest assured knowing that your estate and your beneficiaries won't get bogged down in a court-supervised probate process after your death.
+Making a trust isn't all that complicated to accomplish.
+You can rest assured knowing that your estate and your beneficiaries won't get bogged down in a court-supervised probate process after your death.

 You'll also know that your personal affairs will remain just that—private.
 Your last will becomes a matter of public record when it's submitted for probate.

 A revocable trust is created by writing a trust agreement.
-The agreement involves three primary parties: the trust-maker (also called the grantor or settlor); the trustee; and the beneficiary.
+The agreement involves three primary parties who are the trust-maker—also called the grantor or settlor—the trustee, and the beneficiary.
 As the names imply, the trust maker is the individual who makes and funds the trust.
 The beneficiary is the person who benefits from the trust.
 The trustee manages the trust and its property.

 With a typical revocable trust, the trust maker, trustee, and beneficiary are all typically the same person.

-After the trust agreement has been completed and signed, the trust maker will proceed with funding the trust, which involves transferring his assets into its ownership.
+After the trust agreement has been completed and signed, the trust maker will fund the trust, which involves transferring his assets into its ownership.
 They would normally designate the trust as the beneficiary of their retirement accounts, life insurance, and annuities.
-Real estate is also commonly held in trusts.
+Real estate is also commonly held in trust.

-As trustee, the trust maker will then manage, invest and spend the trust's property for his benefit as beneficiary, and for the benefit of others if he has also named them as beneficiaries of the trust to inherit after his death.
+As a trustee, the trust maker will then manage, invest and spend the trust's property for his benefit as beneficiary, and for the benefit of others if he has also named them as beneficiaries of the trust to inherit after his death.

-The trust maker will not own property in his individual name after his assets have been funded into the name of the trust.
-Technically, they will be owned by the trustee for the benefit of the beneficiary—himself—or later beneficiaries.
-Because he doesn't personally own this property, probate is not required to transfer ownership to other individuals when he dies.
-His trust does not die with him but lives on as a separate legal entity.
+The trust maker will not own property in their name after the assets have been funded into the name of the trust.
+Technically, they will be owned by the trustee for the beneficiary's benefit—the trust-maker themselves or later beneficiaries.
+Because the trust creator doesn't personally own this property, probate is not required to transfer ownership to other individuals when they die.
+The trust vehicle does not die with the trust-maker but lives on as a separate legal entity.